The members of your group will gain:

 Session 5: The Superpower of Celebration

-Register now and receive
+Register now and your group will receive

 Jim and Lynne Jackson speak to thousands of parents a year through Connected Families, the ministry they started in 2002.
-They both brought their unique experience to Connected Families; Jim working with at-risk teens, and Lynne as a pediatric occupational therapist working with sensory sensitive youngsters.
-And both had loads of experience raising their spirited young crew of three.
+They brought their unique experiences to Connected Families; Jim working with at-risk teens, and Lynne as a pediatric occupational therapist working with sensory sensitive youngsters.
+They both had loads of experience raising their spirited young crew of three.
 After being dissatisfied with conventional parenting methodology, they began a journey to discover what it takes to see big changes happen – not so much in managing behavior, but in the quality of relationships that build strong influence with kids' hearts.

 Your Course Moderator: Stacy Bellward

 Stacy's history with Sibling Conflict started at 5 years old with her younger sister.
 It was fierce and ugly and left unhealthy patterns of resolution that did not serve her well.
 She and her sister had a "coming together" as young adults and wonder how things would have been different if they had learned The Peace Process as kids.
 That is why she is here - to help you learn and implement this in your home.

 Could you tell me more about Connected Families before I commit?